opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 66     First, the power to set aside an arbitration award is a statutory power.
 It is established and regulated entirely by statute.
 The power to set aside an adjudication determination, on the other hand, is not a statutory power.
 It is an aspect of the High Court’s supervisory jurisdiction over inferior tribunals at common law: Chow Kok Fong, _Security of Payments and Construction Adjudication_ (LexisNexis, 2nd Ed, 2013) at para 19.9.
 The Act does not expressly require a breach of natural justice to occasion prejudice before an adjudication determination can be set aside simply because the Act does not create the power to set aside an adjudication determination or define the grounds which have to be established in order to do so.
 So the place to look for a rule which requires a breach of natural justice to be material or to occasion prejudice in order to justify setting aside an adjudication determination is the common law and not the Act.

 67     Second, an arbitrator’s award has full finality.
 An adjudicator's determination has only temporary finality.
-Despite a prior adjudication, the parties remain entirely free to go on to resolve their disputes with full finality (see _JRP & Associates Pte Ltd v Kindly Construction & Services Pte Ltd_ [2015] 3 SLR 575 at [70] and _W Y Steel_ at [22]).
+Despite a prior adjudication, the parties remain entirely free to go on to resolve their disputes with full finality (see _JRP & Associates Pte Ltd v Kindly Construction & Services Pte Ltd_ <span class="citation">[2015] 3 SLR 575</span> at [70] and _W Y Steel_ at [22]).
 That is why there is the latitude on an application to set aside an adjudication determination to assess the consequences of a breach of natural justice in the context of the provisional nature of a determination and the need for speedy disposition of adjudications proceedings ( _Aik Heng_ at [27]).
 That, to my mind, means that a court hearing an application to set aside an adjudication determination for a breach of the rules of natural justice has less reason to intervene in adjudication than in arbitration, not more.
 If an adjudicator reaches a determination on a

 dispute in breach of the rules of natural justice, and even if that breach could have affected the outcome of the determination, the aggrieved party will nevertheless have occasion in the future to have that dispute resolved with full finality and in compliance with the rules of natural justice.
 There is even less reason for the court to intervene if the breach of natural justice is immaterial to the outcome of the adjudication or has occasioned the aggrieved party no prejudice.
 This approach finds support in adjudication cases from England and New South Wales (see for example, _Balfour Beatty Construction Ltd v Lambeth Borough Council_ [2002] EWHC 597 at [29] and _Brodyn Pty Ltd t/as Time Cost and Quality v Davenport & Anor_ [2004] NSWCA 394 at [55]).